GraceWXT/GraceWXT/README.md

 I'm a full-stack developer based in Vancouver, BC, 🇨🇦 Canada.

 - 👩🏻‍💻 Currently working on a personal project of inventory and order management system.
-- 🧐 Learning advanced Javascript and React concepts, Typescript, React Native, Data Structure and Algorithm...and the to-learn list gets longer every day!
+- 🧐 Learning advanced Javascript and React concepts, Typescript, Microservices, Data Structure and Algorithm...and the to-learn list gets longer every day!

 - 🧚🏻‍♀️ With one of the rarest personalities: [INTJ-A](https://www.16personalities.com/intj-personality)
 - 📃 Check out my resume [here](https://resume.creddle.io/resume/4a6hla5b984).